deepsense-ai/db-ally/docs/how-to/quickstart.md

 # Db-Ally Quickstart Guide

 This guide will help you get started with Db-Ally.
 We will use a simple example to demonstrate how to use Db-Ally to query a database using an AI model.
-We will use OpenAI's GPT-3 to generate SQL queries based on natural language questions and SqlAlchemy to interact with the database.
+We will use OpenAI's GPT to generate SQL queries based on natural language questions and SqlAlchemy to interact with the database.

 !!! note
     For examples of using Db-Ally with other data sources and AI models, please refer to our other how-to guides.